Domains18/africastalking-go/Readme.md

 </p>

-#  African's Talking Go SDK
+#  Africa's Talking Go SDK

-African's Talking Go SDK is a comprehensive Go library for interacting with the Africa's Talking API, a platform that provides various communication and payment services across Africa.
+Africa's Talking Go SDK is a comprehensive Go library for interacting with the Africa's Talking API, a platform that provides various communication and payment services across Africa.

 ## Features